KatherineMichel/church-website-and-marketing-on-a-budget/pitch.md

 | -- | -- | -- | -- |
 |  |  |  |  |
 |  |  |  |  |

-### Example Business Model
-* Donations (self-sustaining?)
-* Freemium (in-app purchases, ads)
-* Freemium for certain amount of time (ex.
-What's App was free for a year, then $.99, available on many devices, helped popularity)
-* Paid (may cause some users to be excluded)
-* Price varies based on device used (iPhones more expensive/users tend to spend more)

 ## Funding
 Capital required